 Our website uses so-called web fonts provided by Google for the uniform display of fonts.
 Google Fonts is a service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).
-For this purpose, the browser you are using must connect to the Google servers.
-This gives Google knowledge that our website was accessed via your IP address.
+For this purpose, the browser you are using must connect to Google’s servers.
+This gives Google knowledge that our website has been accessed via your IP address.
 The IP address of the browser of the end device of the visitor to this website is also stored by Google.
 If your browser does not support web fonts, a standard font will be used by your computer.

-Data transfer to the USA is based on the EU Commission's Standard Contractual Clauses.
+Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
 Details can be found here:

 5. Use of the Google Tag Manager:

-We use the Google Tag Manager to implement the tracking codes of the online marketing tools listed above on our website.
-The Google Tag Manager does not collect any data or set any cookies, it is technically only responsible for the administration and control of the individual pixels.
+We use Google Tag Manager to implement the tracking codes of the online marketing tools listed above on our online presence.
+The Google Tag Manager does not collect any data or set any cookies, it is technically only responsible for managing and controlling the individual pixels.

 c) Transfer to third countries

-US intelligence services use certain online identifiers (such as the IP address or unique identifiers) as a starting point for tracking individuals.
-In particular, it cannot be ruled out that these news services have already collected information about you, with the help of which the data transmitted here can be traced back to you.
+US intelligence agencies use certain online identifiers (such as IP addresses or unique identification numbers) as a starting point for monitoring individuals.
+In particular, it cannot be ruled out that these messaging services have already collected information about you, with the help of which the data transmitted here can be traced back to you.

-Providers of electronic communication services headquartered in the USA are subject to US surveillance - Intelligence services under 50 U.S. Code § 1881a (“FISA 702”).
-According to this, providers of electronic communications services headquartered in the USA have the obligation to notify the US authorities in accordance with 50 U.S. Code § 1881a to make personal data available without you possibly being entitled to any means of redress.
-Even encrypting the data in the electronic communications service provider's data centers cannot provide adequate protection because an electronic communications service provider has a direct obligation to access imported data in its possession, custody or control to grant or issue them.
-This obligation can expressly also extend to the cryptographic keys, without which the data cannot be read.
+Providers of electronic communications services headquartered in the United States are subject to surveillance by U.S. intelligence agencies pursuant to 50 U.S. Code § 1881a (“FISA 702”).
+Accordingly, providers of electronic communications services headquartered in the USA are obliged to make personal data available to the US authorities in accordance with 50 U.S. Code § 1881a, without you possibly being entitled to any legal remedies.
+Even encryption of data in the data centers of the electronic communications service provider cannot provide adequate protection, as an electronic communications service provider has a direct obligation to grant access to or hand over imported data in its possession, custody or control.
+This obligation may also expressly extend to the cryptographic keys without which the data cannot be read.

-The legal basis for the transfer of the user's personal data to a third country is the user’s consent in accordance with Article 49 (1) (a) GDPR.
+The legal basis for the transfer of users’ personal data to a third country is the user’s consent in accordance with Art.
+49 para.
+1. lit. a GDPR.

-We use different networks for our company appearances.
-When using some networks, personal data can be transferred to servers in the USA.
-In order to ensure suitable guarantees for the protection of the transmission and processing of personal data outside the EU, data is transmitted to and processed by the following on the basis of suitable guarantees according to Art.
-46 ff DSGVO, in particular by the conclusion of so-called standard data protection clauses according to Art.
-46 Paragraph 2 lit. c GDPR.
+We use different networks for our corporate presence.
+When using some networks, personal data may be transferred to servers in the USA.
+In order to ensure suitable guarantees for the protection of the transfer and processing of personal data outside the EU, data is transferred to and processed by the companies listed below on the basis of suitable guarantees in accordance with Art.
+46 ff GDPR, in particular by concluding so-called standard data protection clauses in accordance with Art.
+46 para.
+2 lit. c GDPR.

-Facebook's operating company is Facebook, Inc., 1 Hacker Way, Menlo Park, CA 94025, USA.
-If a person concerned lives outside the USA or Canada, the person responsible for processing personal data is Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+The operating company of Facebook is Facebook, Inc, 1 Hacker Way, Menlo Park, CA 94025, USA.
+If a data subject lives outside the USA or Canada, the controller for the processing of personal data is Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

-Every time one of the individual pages of this website is called up, which is operated by the person responsible for processing and on which a Facebook component (Facebook plug-in) has been integrated, the Internet browser on the information technology system of the person concerned is automatically activated causes the respective Facebook component to download a representation of the corresponding Facebook component from Facebook.
+With each call-up to one of the individual pages of this Internet site, which is operated by the controller and into which a Facebook component (Facebook plug-ins) was integrated, the web browser on the information technology system of the data subject is automatically prompted to download display of the corresponding Facebook component from Facebook through the Facebook component.
 A complete overview of all Facebook plug-ins can be found at https://developers.facebook.com/docs/plugins/?locale=de_DE.
-As part of this technical process, Facebook is informed which specific subpage of our website is visited by the person concerned.
+As part of this technical process, Facebook receives information about which specific subpage of our website is visited by the person concerned.

-If the person concerned is logged on to Facebook at the same time, Facebook recognizes which specific subpage of our website the person concerned is visiting each time the person concerned calls up our website and for the entire duration of their stay on our website.
-This information is collected by the Facebook component and assigned to the respective Facebook account of the person concerned by Facebook.
-If the person concerned clicks on one of the Facebook buttons integrated on our website, for example the “Like” button, or if the person concerned makes a comment, Facebook assigns this information to the personal Facebook user account of the person concerned and stores this personal data.
+If the data subject is logged in to Facebook at the same time, Facebook recognizes which specific subpage of our website the data subject is visiting each time the data subject accesses our website and for the entire duration of the respective stay on our website.
+This information is collected by the Facebook component and assigned by Facebook to the respective Facebook account of the data subject.
+If the data subject clicks on one of the Facebook buttons integrated on our website, for example the “Like” button, or if the data subject makes a comment, Facebook assigns this information to the personal Facebook user account of the data subject and stores this personal data.

-Facebook always receives information via the Facebook component that the person concerned has visited our website if the person concerned is logged in to Facebook at the same time as accessing our website; this takes place regardless of whether the person concerned clicks on the Facebook component or not.
-If the data subject does not want this information to be transmitted to Facebook in this way, they can prevent the transmission by logging out of their Facebook account before accessing our website.
+Facebook always receives information via the Facebook component that the data subject has visited our website if the data subject is logged in to Facebook at the same time as accessing our website; this occurs regardless of whether the data subject clicks on the Facebook component or not.
+If the data subject does not want this information to be transmitted to Facebook, they can prevent the transmission by logging out of their Facebook account before accessing our website.

-The data policy published by Facebook, which can be accessed at https://de-de.facebook.com/about/privacy/, provides information about the collection, processing and use of personal data by Facebook.
-It is also explained there which setting options Facebook offers to protect the privacy of the data subject.
-In addition, various applications are available that make it possible to suppress data transmission to Facebook.
+The data policy published by Facebook, which is available at https://de-de.facebook.com/about/privacy/, provides information about the collection, processing and use of personal data by Facebook.
+It also explains what settings options Facebook offers to protect the privacy of the data subject.
+Various applications are also available that make it possible to suppress data transmission to Facebook.
 Such applications can be used by the data subject to suppress data transmission to Facebook.

-Our website uses plugins from the Google-operated YouTube site.
-The site operator is YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
-If you visit one of our pages equipped with a YouTube plugin, a connection to the YouTube servers will be established.
-The YouTube server is informed which of our pages you have visited.
+Our website uses plugins from the YouTube site operated by Google.
+The operator of the pages is YouTube, LLC, 901 Cherry Ave, San Bruno, CA 94066, USA.
+When you visit one of our pages equipped with a YouTube plugin, a connection to the YouTube servers is established.
+This tells the YouTube server which of our pages you have visited.
 If you are logged into your YouTube account, you enable YouTube to assign your surfing behavior directly to your personal profile.
 You can prevent this by logging out of your YouTube account.

 On our YouTube company page, we provide information and offer YouTube users the opportunity to communicate.
-If you carry out an action on our YouTube company website (e.g. comments, posts, likes, etc.), you may make personal data (e.g. real name or photo of your user profile) public.
+If you perform an action on our corporate YouTube presence (e.g. comments, posts, likes, etc.), you may make personal data (e.g. real name or photo of your user profile) public.
 However, since we generally or to a large extent have no influence on the processing of your personal data by the jointly responsible company YouTube, we cannot provide any binding information on the purpose and scope of the processing of your data.

-Our corporate presence in social networks is used for communication and the exchange of information with (potential) customers.
-The publications about the company’s website can contain the following content:
+Our company presence in social networks is used for communication and information exchange with (potential) customers.
+The publications on the company’s website may contain the following content: